 I recently shared a step-by-step video showing exactly how to make this type of wreath for Valentine’s Day…

 If you need to make a wreath for a different holiday, stick around!
-I’ll tell you more about customizing your wreath so you can use it all year round!
+I’ll tell you more about customizing your wreath so you can use it all year round in your home decor!

-By the way, if you don’t want to miss more fun crafts, DIY projects and easy recipes, click below!
+By the way, if you don’t want to miss more fun craft ideas, DIY projects and easy recipes, click below!